 - They will be thoroughly examined to check their condition and any other problems.
 This may include a physical examination, blood tests and x-rays.
 The ICU staff may also need to interview the next of kin for further information.

 - The ICU staff will develop a plan of care once the person is examined, and begin to carry out the plan.
-At this point, it may be possible for the family to visit and for them to ask questions of the staff.
+At this point, it may be possible for the family to visit and ask questions of the staff.

 The timeframe for these admission procedures depends on the condition of the person, their plan of care and the immediate treatment they need.
 They may need immediate resuscitation and care, especially if their condition is unstable.